-- If you have leather seats with heating power, turn this function on for a few minutes at a time.
+- If you have leather seats with heating power, turn on this function for a few minutes at a time.

-- Exercise at rest stops
+- Exercise at rest stops.

 Exercise is often a good treatment for lower back pain.
-Specifically, active back exercises keep discs, muscles, ligaments and joints healthy by distributing nutrients into the disc space and soft tissues in the back.
+Specifically, active back exercises keep discs, muscles, ligaments, and joints healthy by distributing nutrients into the disc space and soft tissues in the back.
 While at each rest stop, try to do the following: